ldn-softdev/jtm/README.md

 standalone arguments:
   html_src      file to read html from [default: <stdin>]

-the tool is html tag semantic agnostic, though provides separate behaviors:
+the tool is html tag semantic agnostic, though provides isolated parsing for:
- - parse tag attributes
+ - parsing of tag attributes
- - understand and parse tag <!...>
+ - understand and parse tag <!...> w/o parsing attributes
- - understand and parse tag <?...>
+ - understand and parse tag <?...> with parsing attributes
  - <script> tag value is not interpolated

 bash $